nasa/harmony-py/README.md

 > make pyenv-setup

 If you've setup pyenv with your shell properly, it should automatically activate the environment.
+You can check if it's activated by:

+> pyenv version

-It does this by creating a `.python-version` file in the project directory.
+It should show `harmony-py`.
+Pyenv does auto-activation by creating a `.python-version` file in the project directory.
 Most shells can be setup to automatically activate & deactivate virtual environments when cd'ing into & out of directories by using the value found in `.python-version`.
 This is convenient since it ensures that the correct virtualenv has been activated (and deactivated) when starting work on a project.
 See the pyenv docs for more details.
 If you need to manually activate & deactivate:

 > pyenv activate harmony-py
 > pyenv deactivate